SAKryukov/microtonal-fabric-integration/README.md

 [Sequence Tool](https://sakryukov.github.io/microtonal-fabric/code/sequence-tool)

-## Experimental: Microtonal Playground
+## Microtonal Playground

 Live play: [Microtonal Playground](https://sakryukov.github.io/microtonal-fabric/code/playground/index.html)

-This is a new experimental application _under development_.

 It allows anyone to define one's own frequencies, place them in a simple rectangular-grid keyboard and play with ten fingers on a touchscreen, or at least with a mouse/touchpad.
 For the customization, the _live play_ won't be enough, it shows some demo, presently based on the [scales](https://en.xen.wiki/w/User:Aura/Aura's_Diatonic_Scales) presented by [Dawson Berry](https://en.xen.wiki/w/User:Aura).
 Presently, you need to download the entire product and modify the file &ldquo;user.data&rdquo;.
 The definition mechanism is very flexible: the frequencies can be defined as fixed values or as rational-number intervals relative to the specified base tone, the labels can be customized, automatic repetition of tones with octave transposition is available.

-Later, the application will get standard controls of volume, sustain, transposition, and the Recorder.
-Right now, only the choice of instrument is available.
+Later, the application has standard controls of volume, sustain, transposition, and the Recorder.

+## Under development

-Also under development: the tonal system put forward by [Kite Giedraitis](https://en.xen.wiki/w/Kite_Giedraitis), with [his layout and generator system](https://en.xen.wiki/w/Color_notation#Interval_Names).
+The tonal system put forward by [Kite Giedraitis](https://en.xen.wiki/w/Kite_Giedraitis), with [his layout and generator system](https://en.xen.wiki/w/Color_notation#Interval_Names) is under development.
 I already make it playable, but I'm trying to design something to be _practically playable_.